tvogels/drjit/docs/what.rst

 workloads.
 JAX is generally amazing, but we find that its optimization often tend to backfire in large non-ML workloads, causing `crashes or timeouts
 <https://rgl.s3.eu-central-1.amazonaws.com/media/papers/Jakob2022DrJit.pdf>`__.
-Dr.Jit is tiny in comparison (~20K LOC for the compiler part versus > 1 million for the JAX XLA backend) and what it does is simple: it really just captures and later replays computation in parallel without trying to be overly clever about it.
+Dr.Jit is tiny compared to JAX (~20K LOC for the compiler part versus > 1 million for the JAX XLA backend) and what it does is simple: it really just captures and later replays computation in parallel without trying to be overly clever about it.

 With this added context, let's revisit the previous example line by line to examine the differences.
-The first one imports the library into an abbreviated ``dr`` namespace containing all functions.
+The first line imports the library into an abbreviated ``dr`` namespace containing all functions.

 .. code-block:: python